 As awareness grew, young people identified a gap between the demand for and availability of services.
 Champions were identified from each adolescent group and trained as youth leaders to advocate on young people’s issues.
 These youth leaders then conducted a round of community monitoring of adolescent health programmes in their respective blocks to identify gaps in the services.
 They participated in the public dialogues and demanded the setting up of fully functional AFHCs to cater specifically to their requirements.
 In September 2019, the youth champions also submitted a charter of demands to the Bihar State Health Minister, District Magistrates and Civil Surgeons.

 The State Health Society Bihar took prompt action on the charter of demands submitted by the youth champions and approved the formation of AFHC clinics in eight blocks of Darbhanga and Nawada.

-The PFI team with the help of its field partners, facilitated the setting up process, including identifying a place for the Yuva clinic, sharing guidelines on branding the clinic and training ANMs responsible on how to provide counselling services while ensuring privacy of young people.
+The Population Foundation of India team with the help of its field partners, facilitated the setting up process, including identifying a place for the Yuva clinic, sharing guidelines on branding the clinic and training ANMs responsible on how to provide counselling services while ensuring privacy of young people.

 Due to these efforts, by the end of October 2020 there will be eight adolescent friendly health clinics in Nawada and Darbhanga.
 Thereby, bringing private, non-judgemental and tailored health services to young people in the region.